Ditchling Beacon: Access

 There are three bostals that run up the escarpment to Ditchling Beacon, the middle one of which carries the motor road.
 The other two are walkable, but most people do not notice the higher (west of motor road) and lower (east of motor road) bostals, which give easy access, because the slopes are still broken up by thickets despite Sussex Wildlife Trusts's valiant and ongoing efforts to clear the scrub.
-In contrast, many people scramble enthusiastically up and down the slopes of the Beacon's sister site, Devil’s Dyke.
+In contrast, many people scramble enthusiastically up and down the slopes of the Beacon's sister site, Devil's Dyke.

 The only road access to the summit is via the steep and narrow Beacon Road, which runs from the centre of Ditchling village and takes the name Ditchling Road once the summit is reached and the descent into Brighton commences.
 Beacon Road connects with the B2116, which connects several villages close to the foot of the South Downs with the outskirts of Lewes, the county town of East Sussex.
 Underhill Lane, a minor road directly at the foot of the Downs, crosses Beacon Road adjacent to the car park.
 The road then commences a steep ascent of the northern slope, from 90 to 248 metres above sea level in just over 1.6 kilometres (one mile) sweeping from side to side around a number of sharp bends.

 At the summit is a small car park, owned and operated by the National Trust (which also owns and manages approximately 1.6 hectares (4 acres) of land on the hill).

 From this point, Ditchling Road descends through open downland for approximately 4 km until the edge of the Brighton built-up area is reached at Hollingbury.
 The road crosses the A27 Brighton Bypass and continues as a busy suburban road for more than 5 km into the centre of Brighton.

 Brighton & Hove, Brighton's main bus operator, has operated special services from locations in the city centre to Ditchling Beacon, via Ditchling Road, since 2002.
 Route 79, often operated using open-topped buses, originally ran during the summer only, but its increasing popularity means that as from 2006, some journeys have also been operated during the winter.

 A footpath and bridleway runs across the ridge from east to west, taking in the summit; this forms part of the South Downs Way.
-The road is considered too dangerous to walk along now as there is no traffic calming measures.
+The road is considered too dangerous to walk along now as there are no traffic calming measures along it.

 Access by rail can be achieved from Hassocks, from where a well-used path runs alongside the line to Clayton, at the western end of Underhill Lane.
 From here, access can be gained to several paths and bridleways leading up to Ditchling Beacon itself, or points slightly to the west on the South Downs Way.